indigoai-us/uicp/INSTALL_UICP.md

 npm install @uicp/parser @uicp/tools
 ```

+**Security Note**: If using Next.js, ensure you have version **15.0.5 or later** to address CVE-2025-55182 (critical RCE vulnerability).
+Earlier versions are not secure.

 ### Step 2: Choose Your Scenario

 **Scenario A**: You have NO existing custom chat UI components